Coronavirus digest: UK sets another daily record | DW | 29.12.2020

 Iran has launched its first phase of a clinical trial of a vaccine developed in the country.
 State television reported that three people have been injected.
 The country has been among the countries hardest hit by the pandemic with nearly 55,000 people dead and 1.2 million infected.

+Algerian President Abdelmadjid Tebboune has returned to his homeland after a two-month absence in Germany, where he received treatment for the coronavirus, and he appeared on television shortly after landing to tell viewers: "It is hard to be far from one's country."

-South African President Cyril Ramaphosa on Monday announced a ban on selling alcohol and said face masks will be compulsory in public.
+South African President Cyril Ramaphosa has announced a ban on selling alcohol and said face masks will be compulsory in public.
 The curbs were introduced after the country became the first in Africa to record one million cases.

 Video games are not just kid stuff.
 They have cultural value — and can help us escape the coronavirus blues, says Kristina Reymann-Schneider.